BrandonStreets-Mcleod/dissertation-test-code/README.md

 ```

 ### 6th Iteration
-Massively simplified the model as overfitting was a major issue
+Massively simplified the model as overfitting was a major issue - used old dataset
 MSE: 0.000014745726148291
 ```
 model = Sequential()